Penny Error Coins

 Should I clean my penny error coin?

 Never.
 Cleaning a coin — even lightly — destroys its numismatic value permanently.
 Collectors and grading services can identify cleaning under magnification, and a cleaned coin will be labeled "details" by PCGS or NGC, drastically reducing its market value.
 Leave error coins exactly as found.
+Natural toning and patina on an uncleaned error coin is a positive indicator of authenticity and originality.

 Where can I look up more coin values?

 FindRareCoins maintains a regularly updated coin values guide covering major U.S. series.
 For error-specific pricing, recent eBay sold listings and the PCGS Price Guide are the best real-time references.
+For wheat penny values specifically, the wheat penny value chart covers every date and mintmark from 1909 to 1958.